 I use my stand mixer to mash my potatoes, it’s so easy and results in perfectly fluffy potatoes.
 A fork will do the job too, it’s just a little more work!

 Potatoes are packed with nutrition in the form of vitamin A, B6 potassium and iron.
 You don’t need to cut them out of your diet if you are trying to lose weight.

 Try these other potato side dishes:

-If you make this healthy-ish feelgood Healthy Mashed Potatoes recipe, please be sure to leave a comment and/or give this recipe a rating!
+If you’ve tried this healthy-ish feelgood Healthy Mashed Potatoes recipe or any other recipe on FeelGoodFoodie, then don’t forget to rate the recipe and leave me a comment below!
 I would love to hear about your experience making it.
 And if you snapped some shots of it, share it with me on Instagram so I can repost on my stories!

 Healthy Mashed Potatoes

 - 2 pounds yukon gold potatoes peeled & cut into 2" chunks